eradiate/eradiate/docs/rst/user_guide/post_processing.rst

 * Zenith and azimuth resolutions can be set as resolutions in degrees, using the :code:`zen_res` and :code:`azm_res` variables or as a number of steps, using the :code:`zen_steps` and :code:`azm_steps` variables
-* The direction of incoming light can be set by any iterable object with two or three elements.
+* The direction of incoming light can be set by any iterable object with two elements.

-  * An object with three elements is interpreted as a cartesian vector
-  * An object with two elements is interpreted as a pair of zenith and azimuth angles
+  It is interpreted as a pair of :math:`\theta` and :math:`phi` angles in degrees.

 * The :code:`plot()` method accepts and returns a :code:`Matplotlib.Axes` object which can be used in custom plotting setups.
 If no :code:`Axes` object is